zaikinv/cs-docs/concepts.md

   - avoid bugs

-- Perfect function:
+ ## Inheritance (Object Oriented Programming)

+- implemented via `Class` and `extend`

-  - idempotent
+- stateful

-    - calling function several times does not change output, given same input
+  - functions live together with state in one class

-  - declarative
+- Problems

+  - taxonomy should be perfectly designed in the beginning, otherwise hard to make changes to hierarchy

-    - tell <u>what</u> to do, not <u>how</u>
+  - can lead to "gorilla-banana problem"

+  - tight coupling

+## Composition (Functional Programming)

-  - immutable
+- implemented via `function`

-    -
+- stateless

+  - functions exist independently and can be reused everywhere